Bill Good Marketing

-We came to this figure after several time management studies, seeing what successful advisors do with the time they have.
+We came to this figure after several time management studies, seeing what successful financial advisors do with the time they have.
 And more importantly, we discovered what they don’t do with their time.

 If your time is only worth that much when you are meeting with and talking to interested, qualified clients and prospects, what do you think happens to derail that?